spcourse/python/en/tuples/10 tuples.md

 always a constant time $$O(1)$$ operation.
 Dictionaries achieve this by a process called *hashing* of the key, which is some computation that tells the computer where in the dictionary to look for the key.
-In Python, the hashing operation is only allowed to be performed with **immutable** elements, because if we could change a key, then hashing might give a different location to search after a key was changed, making it impossible to find back.
-If we try to create a dictionary with a list as a key, which is of course mutable, we get an error
+In Python, the hashing operation is only allowed to be performed with **immutable** elements because, if we could change a key, then hashing might give a different location to search after a key was changed, making it impossible to find back.
+If we try to create a dictionary with a list as a key, which is of course mutable, we get an error:

 	>>> phonebook = {}
 	>>> john = ['John', 'Smith']